Our Comprehensive Stash App Review: Will This App Really Make Investing Easier?

 More and more microinvesting apps are appearing on the personal finance market — and we’re kind of stoked.
 These apps aim to make investing more inclusive and less intimidating.

 Take Stash, for example.
 It allows you to start investing with as little as $5.
 Plus, it doesn’t throw you in with the wolves of Wall Street.
-It walks you through each step, cushioning the intimidation factor.
+It walks you through each step, cushioning the intimidation factor for new investors.

 Want to know whether downloading Stash and striking up an investing account is the right money move for you?
 To help you make the best choice, we’ve reviewed the app ourselves.